martiandeath/Minecraft-Server-Setup/README.md

 ssh opc@<public ip of oracle instance> -i <path to and name of private key file>
 ```

-## After Connecting To Your Instance Via SSH
+## After Connecting to your Instance via SSH

 ##### Fetching the Server Script
 ###### Forge